Submissions

 • Type all captions on a separate page and put each figure and table on a separate page.

-• The sequence to correctly upload files in steps 2 (original article) and 4 (supplementary files) of the electronic submission is to choose the file (OJS will access your File Manager program), click the Upload button, and then click the button "Save and continue."
+• The sequence to correctly upload files in steps 2 (original article) and 4 (supplementary files) of the electronic submission is to choose the file (OJS will access your File Manager program), click the Upload button, and then click the "Save and continue."
 Upload as many supplementary files as needed, repeating this sequence.
 After completing the uploads, click "Save and continue."
 You will reach step 5, "Confirmation."
 Click the button "Finish Submission."
 Please see these video tutorials for extra guidance on the submission process:

 2.2- Manuscript Preparation Instructions